dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-History.md

 **Early Calculating Machines**

 The earliest calculating machine was the abacus, a standard tool for merchants and engineers around the world since ancient times and still in use in some places today.
 The first mechnical calculating machines were invented in the 17th Century, driven by the demands of both science and commerce.
-Wilhelm
-Schickard proposed an (incomplete) design for a "calculating clock" in the 1620's.

-The French mathematician Blaise Pascal invented the first working adding/subtracting mechanical calculator, dubbed the "Pascaline," in the 1640's.
-Pascal was inspired to the invention by his father's work as a tax collector.
+Wilhelm Schickard, a German professor of both Biblical Hebrew and astronomy, proposed an (incomplete) design for a "calculating clock" in the 1620's.
+The first working adding/subtracting mechanical calculator was invented by Blaise Pascal in the 1640's.
+The "Pascaline," as it came to be known, was inspired by his father's work as a tax collector.

-Gottfreid Wilhelm von Liebniz, one of the inventors of Calculus, created a four-function mechanical calculator called the "Stepped
-Reckoner" in the 1690's.
+Gottfreid Liebniz, one of the inventors of Calculus, created a four-function mechanical calculator called the "Stepped Reckoner" in the 1690's.
 Conincidentally, Stepped Reckoner was the L.A. hair metal band I played lead guitar for in 1987.
 I was five.

 Neither Pascal's nor Leibniz's machines were programmable.
 A breakthrough in programmability came in 1801 when the Frenchman Joseph